sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 decimate (reduce) the number of lines in the ERP image by a factor of *4*.
 If the *Smoothing* width is (in this case) greater than *2\*4 = 8*, no information will be lost from the smoothed image.
-To image our sample dataset, it is not necessary to decimate, since we have relatively few (80) trials.
+To image our sample dataset, it is not necessary to decimate since we have relatively few (80) trials.

 Sorting trials in ERP images